fmuwanguzi/weather-app/README.md

 #### I would like to addan additional API which would alert the user of weather warnings as well as weather predictions for at least the next 3 days.

 #### I would also like to incorporate moments into my appliction so when you open it you can see current date and time down the seconds.

+#### I would like to have a drop down of suggested cities cause sometime we can't spell

 #### Lastly if its something that wouldn't slow down the app.I would like to add better pictures/animations for the description of the weather.
 The ones that came with the API were a little dated to me.